rickrolling-as-a-service/website/README.md

 ## Development

 To run this during development, just run `yarn dev`.
-To lint you code and attempt to fix some problems, run `yarn lint:fix`.
+To lint your code and attempt to fix some problems, run `yarn lint:fix`.
 If you just want to lint it, only run `yarn lint`.

 ## Production